gtk-rs/gtk4-rs/book/src/g_object_memory_management.md

 ```

 Our closure only borrows `number`.
-Signal handlers in GTK require `static'` lifetimes for their references, so we cannot borrow a variable that only lives for the scope of the function `build_ui`.
+Signal handlers in GTK require `'static` lifetimes for their references, so we cannot borrow a variable that only lives for the scope of the function `build_ui`.
 The compiler also suggests how to fix this.
 By adding the `move` keyword in front of the closure, `number` will be moved into the closure.